-The CSCS practice test below is meant to test your knowledge on working at height, quite a large number of accidents recorded in the UK involves working at height it’s essential for workers who carry out tasks above or below the ground to have some basic training on working with ladders and they should have a good understanding about the correct PPE needed for working at height.
+The CSCS practice test below is meant to test your knowledge of working at height, quite a large number of accidents recorded in the UK involve working at height so it’s essential for workers who carry out tasks above or below the ground to have some basic training on working with ladders and they should have a good understanding about the correct PPE needed for working at height.

-If you think you’re confident on how to work safely at height give our CSCS practice test a try, there are ten mock test questions and only answer is correct.
+If you think you’re confident about how to work safely at height give our CSCS practice test a try, there are ten mock test questions and only one answer is correct for each question.
 Good Luck.

 1. How many points of contact should you have with a ladder at all times?